07740 877 544 firstname.lastname@example.org

 Restoring original lettering

-A perfect complement for the heritage of your vintage vehicle restoration, is reinstating hand lettering and pinstripes.
+A perfect complement for the heritage of your vintage vehicle, is reinstating hand lettering and pinstripes.
 Especially on commercial vehicles.

-There is a certain distinction for vintage vehicles which benefits from signwriting.
-Researching typefaces used in the vehicle’s original era; how lettering and effects were designed and painted; as well as colour combinations which are all vital for authenticity.
-Special attention should be invested for show models which travel nationwide to delight enthusiasts.
+There is a distinction for vintage vehicles which benefits from signwriting.
+Researching typefaces used in the vehicle’s original era is important.
+As well as how the lettering and effects were designed and painted.
+Colour selection is vital for authenticity too.
+Special attention should be invested for show models travelling nationwide for delighted enthusiasts.

 Preserving this spirit is a salute to the tradition for all who have lettered them before.